robOcity/ai-course/quizzes/week-1-search-quiz.md

+3. Implement your response to question 2 in Python code.

-3. Which type of agent program would you choose to play checkers and why?
+4. Which type of agent program would you choose to play checkers and why?